 Column 1 Report the name of the person.
 Column 2 Report the amount of ownership interest in the ADI.
 Column 3 Report the percentage of ownership interest in the ADI.
-Item 2 Report the 10 persons (including corporations) with the largest ownership

 Item 2 Report the 10 persons (including corporations) with the largest ownership interests in the ADI, where ownership interest includes beneficial ownership.
+Include the amount of the ownership and percentage of ownership interest in the ADI.